aotreaux/MechaCar_Statistical_Analysis/README.md

 Study Design: MechaCar vs. Competition

-Another statistical study that can be performed to determine MechaCar's standing against its competition is a linear regression on city and highway fuel efficiency.
-Gasoline is expensive nowadays, and it is an important feature that many consumers look at when purchasing a new car.
-The metrics that can be included in this analysis are:
+An additional statistical analysis that can be undertaken to determine MechaCar's position against its competition is a linear regression on fuel efficiencies realted to city and highway travel.
+Fuel for vehicles is an important consideration that many consumers examine when purchasing a new car.
+The data that can be included in this analysis are:

-City and highway fuel efficiency: dependent variable Horse power: independent variable
 Vehicle weight: independent variable
+Horse power: independent variable
-AWD capabilities: independent variable
+City and highway fuel efficiency: dependent variable AWD capabilities: independent variable
-MPG: independent variable In addition to the MPG, AWD, and vehicle weight data that we already have, we would have to collect fuel efficiency and horse power data for the sample data set at hand.
+MPG: independent variable